automata-network/automata-linux/README.md

 ```

 The following **must** be provided:
 - bucket : Name of the S3 bucket which will be used to temporarily store the disk image.
-This **must** be in the same region as the VM.
+  - **The name must be globally unique across AWS.
+The scripts will create it if it does not exist.**

 The following parameters are optional, and default to:
 - vm_name: cvm-test